Suicide prevention is a core area of work for us at Everymind. We are guided by evidence and our values in all the work we do.

 We acknowledge all people who have direct experience of suicide, including those who have attempted suicide and those bereaved by suicide.
 The voice of people with lived experience is essential in the development of our suicide prevention work.

-We acknowledge the traditional owners of the land we live and work on and pay our respects to elders past and present.
+We acknowledge the traditional owners of the land we live and work on and pay our respects to elders past, present and future.
 We also pay our respects to the Aboriginal and Torres Strait Islander services and communities who support our work and partner with us in an effort to reduce the impact of suicide across Australia.

 We acknowledge the many organisations, service providers and community members who work in partnership with us and who share their views, their knowledge and expertise, and their stories to help shape our work.